fastify/fastify-bearer-auth/Readme.md

 * `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provide two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.
+* `verifyErrorLogLevel`: An optional string specifying the log level when there is a verification error.
+   It must be a valid log level supported by fastify, otherwise an exception will be thrown when registering the plugin.
+By default, this option is set to `error`.

 The default configuration object is: